italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 **Steps 10-11 (Authorization Response):** The PID/(Q)EAA Provider sends an authorization ``code`` together with ``state`` and ``iss`` parameters to the Wallet Instance.
 The Wallet Instance performs the following checks on the Authorization Response:

-    1. It MUST check the Authorization Response contains all the defined parameters according to what we defined in :ref:`Table of the HTTP Response parameters <table_http_response_claim>`.
+    1. It MUST check the Authorization Response contains all the defined parameters according to :ref:`Table of the HTTP Response parameters <table_http_response_claim>`.
     2. It MUST check the returned value by the PID/(Q)EAA Provider for ``state`` parameter is equal to the value sent by Wallet Instance in the Request Object (:rfc:`6749`).
     3. It MUST check that the URL of PID/(Q)EAA Provider in ``iss`` parameter is equal to the URL identifier of intended PID/(Q)EAA Provider that the Wallet Instance start the communication with (:rfc:`9027`).